How Do I Choose the Right of Solar Panel for My Home or Business?

 What Is the Average Lifespan of a Solar Panel System?

 The average lifespan of a solar panel system typically ranges between 25 to 30 years.
 Factors influencing longevity include panel quality, maintenance, weather conditions, and technology advancements.
-Regular inspections and upkeep can help maximize system efficiency and durability.
+Regular inspections and upkeep can help maximise system efficiency and durability.

 Conclusion